AnimbusOS/androidaqaa/README.md

 `breakfast <DEVICE>`

 Now you can go two directions here.
-If you have CyanogenMod running already on your device, go with the first option
+If you have CyanogenMod running already on your device, go with the first option.
+Otherwise, go with the second

 *Option 1:*
 Plug in your device then go to your working directory and type this command